Skip to content

 plt.title(

-"Accelerometer data from lower-back IMU sensor for CHF cohort",
+"Accelerometer data from lower-back IMU sensor",

 fontsize=30,